connectedbydata/connectedbydata.org/_jobs/advocacy-and-campaign-director.md

 ## What are the next steps?

-If you are interested in this role, please send a CV and cover letter to [jeni@connectedbydata.org](mailto:jeni@connectedbydata.org).
+If you are interested in this role, please send a CV and cover letter to [jeni@connectedbydata.org](mailto:jeni@connectedbydata.org) by **8am GMT Monday 21st March**.
 The cover letter should describe your skills and experience against the criteria listed above, and why you are interested in the role.

 If you have any questions about the role, or want to chat about it before applying, please get in touch with [jeni@connectedbydata.org](mailto:jeni@connectedbydata.org).